Low carbon and renewable energy economy, UK: 2023

 The LCREE sectors can be combined into groups of activities that are considered similar.

-• Energy efficient products group: includes the sectors of energy efficient lighting, energy efficient products and energy monitoring, saving or control systems.
+Energy efficient lighting, energy efficient products and energy monitoring, saving or control systems.

-• Low emission vehicles group: includes the sectors of low emission vehicles and infrastructure and fuel cells and energy storage systems.
+Low emission vehicles and infrastructure, and fuel cells and energy storage systems.

 Turnover